Keeping Holiday. Starr Meade. Illustrated by Justin Gerard. 2008. Crossway. 192 pages. [Source: Review copy]

 If there's a resounding theme (or echo) to this Christmas-themed allegory it's this: You can't find the Founder; he finds you.
 He's not just the Founder, he's the Finder too.

-The book is strange.
+My thoughts: The book is strange.
 I won't lie.
-Allegories are just by nature strange and odd and require some effort by readers.
 You have to accept the strangeness, almost welcome and celebrate the strangeness, the foreignness.
 It requires you to completely suspend your disbelief and accept the way things work in a fictional world.
-Yes, this is required in speculative fiction too, but, even more so in allegory.
+Yes, this is required in speculative fiction too, but, even more so in allegory or parable.

 Keeping Holiday is an allegory about salvation.
 Dylan and Clare are "seeking" salvation and discovering that they wouldn't even be seeking if God wasn't the Seeker.
 The two discover that God is the author of salvation from start to finish.
 Of course, this being an allegory, readers never hear talk of God or Christ or Jesus or Christmas or Easter or the cross or the resurrection.
 One learns about an Emperor and a Founder and a King.